fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 [Try EveryAuth For Free](https://github.com/fusebit/everyauth-express#getting-started 'Try EveryAuth For Free CTA_LARGE')

+Below is an exampe of using EveryAuth to authorize users on Slack and use those tokens to interactive with Slack.
+Easy, right?

 ```javascript
 import everyauth from '@fusebit/everyauth-express';
 import { WebClient } from '@slack/web-api';